michael-ross-scott/Taxi-Simulator/README.md

 # Taxi-Simulator

-Simulation of a simplified version of a taxi cab
+Simulation of a simplified version of a taxi cab developed using java.